wet-boew/GCWeb/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md)

+## How to compile and run the tests

+With Docker `docker build -t gcweb . -p`

+This command will compile GCWeb and run all the tests.
+Once completed, you should see that the Docker container is listening on the address 0.0.0.0:8000, but it doesn't work exactly as expected.
+To recompile, you should stop it and restart it.

 ## License

 Unless otherwise noted, the source code of this project is covered under Crown Copyright, Government of Canada, and is distributed under the [MIT License](LICENSE).